Sarawak Corridor of Renewable Energy: Results

 As of 2014, 19 projects with more than RM 32 billion in FDI has been approved cumulatively.
 Of these projects, 15 of them were located in Samalaju, and the remaining four were located in Tanjung Manis, Mukah and Kidurong.
 In the year 2014 alone, SCORE accounted for 90% of Sarawak's total foreign direct investment (FDI), amounting RM 9.6 billion, where 87.2% the investments were foreign.
 As of 2016, 16 projects in basic metal products industry, two projects in chemical industry, two projects under food manufacturing, and one project under petrochemical industry was approved.
 As of 2018, a total of nine projects were operational in the economic corridor, where seven of them were located in Samalaju, one each at Mukah and Tanjung Manis.
 SCORE recorded RM 79.97 billion in total investments, where RM 33.64 billion (42%) came from private investments.
 As of 2020, SCORE created 6,654 to 18,000 job opportunities.
 A total of 68% of the jobs were filled by locals.
 Export values worth RM 9.4 billion were generated in the same year.
 As of October 2021, cumulative private and public investments in SCORE stood at RM 71.1 billion, where public sector contributes 58.2% and foreign investments stood at 36.7%.
+In the year of 2022, total cumulative investments in SCORE stood at RM 102.36 billion where RM93.09 billion was contributed by the private sector and RM 9.17 billion contributed by public sector, where figures from 2021 annual report was quoted.

+Sarawak failed to achieve a developed and industrialised state within Malaysia by the year 2020.
+RECODA stopped publishing annual reports after merging with "Post Covid-19 development strategy" in 2021.
+As of 2023, 84 out of 251 of the projects implemented by RECODA were completed.